-Marzena Zachowska and Maria Rothert are pioneers.
-Not only their live interview on the State Forest’s Facebook account was seen by 9 thousand people.
-As FTHub-trained Forest Bathing guides, their professional leadership in Forest Bathing is a milestone in the forest industry and landowners.
-They work together in a field with common interests: health through forests and a nature-friendly society.
-These are their paths and their work.
+Maria Rothert is a pioneer.
+Not only her live interview on the State Forest’s Facebook account was seen by 9 thousand people.
+As FTHub-trained Forest Bathing guide, her professional leadership in Forest Bathing is a milestone in the forest industry and landowners.

 Her career is vast and full of highlights regarding Forest Bathing as a General Directorate of State Forests, like her participation in the EUROPARC 2019 conference, writing articles and lecturing on health and forest on summits.
 As a Forest Bathing guide, she now leads the project called “Przytul las” (Hug the forest).